The Principles of Diffusion Models: Prologue

 where $\mathcal{D}$ denotes a suitable divergence measurement such as KL.

 In practice, distribution based methods align the generator’s distribution with the empirical distribution $p_{\bm{\phi}^\times}(\rvx)$ produced by a pre-trained diffusion model:

 where $p_{\bm{\phi}^\times}$ serves as a surrogate for $p_{\mathrm{data}}$.
-Rather than evaluating this divergence explicitly, these methods approximate its gradient, which can be computed directly from the pre trained teacher model.
+Rather than evaluating this divergence explicitly, these methods approximate its gradient, which can be computed directly from the pre-trained teacher model.
 This enables the student to align its distribution with the teacher’s without requiring full divergence evaluation.

 This formulation distills multi-step generative processes of diffusion models into a single step model through distributional alignment.
 We detail this approach in \Cref{sec:VSD}.